cs87-dartmouth/Fall2021/documentation/assignment2.md

 In your report, make sure to include:

 - Images of all provided scenes as produced by your raytracer: run `darts` on all scenes in `scenes/assignment2`, and add the images to your report.
-- Paste the output of your `test_triangle_intersection` application.
+- Paste the output of running `intersection_test.json`.
 - The ray traversal stats (average ray-primitive intersection tests) of your %BBH on the different scenes provided (don't change the view location or other scene parameters).

 Then submit according to the instructions in the \ref submitting-on-canvas section of \ref getting-started guide.